OrdoLuminis/ordoluminis.github.io/_posts/2024-10-02-apostles-creed-650.markdown

 <sup style="font-weight:bold;">†</sup> <sup> Continued in the state of the dead, and under the power of death till the third day.</sup>

-<sup style="font-weight:bold;">‡</sup> <sup>Catholic in this sense means *&ldquo;Universal&rdquo;*, and is referring to all believers throughout all ages.
+<sup style="font-weight:bold;">‡</sup> <sup>Catholic in this sense means *&ldquo;Universal,&rdquo;* and is referring to all believers throughout all ages.
 This is not speaking about the Roman Catholic church as an institution.
 It's also worth noting that [Ancient Catholic Orthodoxy](https://www.crossway.org/articles/10-things-you-should-know-about-reformed-theology-2/) is not Roman Catholicism.</sup>

 1. Scots Confession (1560), Chapter 16.
 2. Belgic Confession (1561), Article 27.